raykyri/osccai-simulation/README.md

-# Polis Simulation
+# Polis Analysis & Simulation

-This application simulates the core functionality of the "Collective Constitution Creator" process (adapted from [Pol.is](https://pol.is/), a real-time survey and opinion analysis tool), part of the Open-Source Collective Constitutional AI project.
-It demonstrates how this tool analyzes participant opinions on various comments to identify consensus groups, and how these groups can be used to create a constitution.
+This application implements the core analysis algorithms used by the Polis real-time survey and opinion analysis tool, running as a TypeScript effect pipeline in the browser.
+It has been tested against existing CC-licensed Polis data and runs on surveys of 100s-1000s of participants, with 100s of comments, in 300ms-1s.

+The tool is based on the PCA, k-means clustering, and visualization implemented in the "Collective Constitution Creator" by cip.org.

 ## Features